mo7medsalah7/2-Tier-App-using-Terraform/README.md

 # Resources

-- in Terraform, Resources describe one or more infrastructure objects, such as virtual networks, compute instances, or higher-level components such as DNS records.
+- in Terraform, <u>**Resources**</u> describe one or more infrastructure objects, such as virtual networks, compute instances, or higher-level components such as DNS records.

+## Project Resources

 - **Subnets**